h0useRus/StarCitizen/README.md

 - Hide localization pre-release versions by default
 - Specify GitHub auth token in settings json to access private repositories
 - Incremental download of localization package (NEW in 0.6.1)
-- Support Chine gitee to download localization or app updates (NEW in 0.6.2)
+- Support China gitee to download localization or app updates (NEW in 0.6.2)
+- Сheck for localization updates on application start every 7 days (NEW in 0.6.3)

 ### General features

 - Move LIVE to PTU or reverse
 - Manage user.cfg game settings (NEW in 0.6.0)
 - Download and install application updates
+- Check for application updates on application start every 7 days (NEW in 0.6.3)
 - Supported UI languages: English, Russian, Ukrainian, Korean
 - Track and notify about available new version of application
 - Configurable application settings: